yigitozkavci/wowwizard/README.md

 ```
 $ gulp watch
 ```
-after you installed both npm and this package's devDependencies(which include gulp & its packages).
+after you have installed both npm and this package's devDependencies(which include gulp & its packages).
 ## License
 All code licensed under the MIT License.
 See <a href="https://github.com/yigitozkavci/wowwizard/blob/master/LICENSE">here</a>.
 As long as you don't remove my name from the source, you are free to use it anywhere.